David J. Lilja

 visitor of the IEEE Computer Society.

-He is a Fellow of the Institute of Electrical
+He was elected a Fellow of the Institute of Electrical

-the American Association for the Advancement of Science (AAAS),
+and a Fellow of the American Association for the Advancement of Science (AAAS)

 He also is a member of the ACM,